sembr/specification/README.md

 to reflect the logical structure of the thoughts that produce them.

 For an **editor**,
-semantic line breaks make it easier to identify grammatical mistakes, and find opportunities to simplify and clarify without altering original intent.
+semantic line breaks make it easier to identify grammatical mistakes and find opportunities to simplify and clarify without altering original intent.

 For a **reader**,